 Upon receipt of all materials and documents, including both letters of support from the two (2) proposed supervisors, an acknowledgement of receipt and completion will be emailed to the applicant.

 Application evaluated: November 2-30, 2022.

-Release of final results: Weeks of December 15 and 22, 2022.
+Release of results: Weeks of December 15 and 22, 2022.

 Only candidates who accept the offer will be posted on the CANSSI Ontario and Ontario Genomics websites.

-Applications will be evaluated and an awardee will be selected by the fellowship adjudication panel.
+Applications will be evaluated and awardee(s) selected by an adjudication panel.